rerun-io/rerun/docs/content/getting-started/data-out/analyze-and-log.md

-In the previous sections, we explored our data and exported it into a Pandas dataframe.
+In the previous sections, we explored our data and exported it to a Pandas dataframe.
 In this section, we will analyze the data to extract a "jaw open state" signal and log it back to the viewer.

 ## Analyze the data

-Well, this is not the most complicated part, as we already identified that thresholding the `jawOpen` signal at 0.15 is all we need.
-Recall that we already flattened that signal into a `"jawOpen"` dataframe column in the [previous section](export-dataframe.md#inspect-the-dataframe)
+This is admittedly not the most complicated part of this guide.
+We already identified that thresholding the `jawOpen` signal at 0.15 is all we need to produce a binary "jaw open state" signal.

+In the [previous section](export-dataframe.md#inspect-the-dataframe), we prepared a flat, floating point column with the signal of interest called `"jawOpen"`.
 Let's add a boolean column to our Pandas dataframe to hold our jaw open state:

 ```python
 df["jawOpenState"] = df["jawOpen"] > 0.15